scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

   an easy way.

 There are many other improvements, and features we are considering and hope to implement as time permits.
-Despite its many warts, we already find compyle to be remarkably useful.
+Despite its many warts, we already find Compyle to be remarkably useful.